Anoncheg1/diboard/README.md

 - HEAD and BODY NNTP commands do not read NNTPcache.
 - For TLS: only DNS names in AltNames Subject field supported.
 - It is possible to fake host in message-id and Path.(See "missing threads" in FullDocumentation)
-- It is possible to flood/spam from peers.
+- It is possible to flood/spam from peers, that is why we need networking groups.
-- MIME implemented partially.
 - HTTP proxy not supported.

 TODO:
 ----------
 1. create new web-frontend with HTML cache
-2. unit test for TLS
-3. make separate implementation of pull and push for fast flow.
+2. make separate implementation of pull and push for fast flow.
+3. replace XOVER with new commands.

 For nntpchan:
 ----------
-- make one name for web and nntp and Path header.
+- make one name for host: web, nntp and in Path header.
 - do ping-pong to maintain stream connection.
-Set timeout (dibd.timeout = 36000) to 1 hour for nntpchan peer.